Snowflake-Labs/snowpark-python-demos/Snowpark-PyTorch-Streamlit-OpenAI-Image-Rec/README.md

 * If all goes well, you should see the following app in your browser window.

 ![Image Recognition app in Snowflake using Snowpark Python, PyTorch, Streamlit and OpenAI](assets/app2.png "Image Recognition app in Snowflake using Snowpark Python, PyTorch, Streamlit and OpenAI")

----

-For questions and feedback, please reach out to [Dash](https://twitter.com/iamontheinet).